 The coupons are to be exchanged for the participant mock neck shirt at the Health and Fitness Expo and free sample of Michelob Ultra in the Finish Festival Beer Garden.

-The howitzer will fire at 7:55 a.m. officially sounding the start of the Marine Corps Marathon.
+The howitzer will official signal the start of the Marine Corps Marathon.
 The MCM course will remain open until 3:10 p.m.

-The Gauntlet: At mile 15.5, MCM participants will reach “the Gauntlet.”
-MCM participants who do not make it through the Gauntlet by 12:38 p.m. will be diverted from the certified Marathon course at Independence Avenue to 14th Street and may continue running but will not complete the 26.2 mile course.
+DC Gauntlet: At mile 17, MCM participants will reach “the DC Gauntlet” Those runners who do not make it through the DC Gauntlet by 12:33 p.m. will be diverted from the certified Marathon course at Independence Avenue to 14th Street and may continue running but will not complete the 26.2-mile course.
 These individuals will not be recognized as official finishers.